A duality of locally compact groups which does not involve the Haar measure: The absolutely continuous ideal

 \bprop Let $A$ be a Banach *-algebra, and let $I\subset A$ be a two-sided *-ideal.
 Let $\phi: A\to W^*(A)$ be the canonical map.
 Then $W^*(I)$ is isomorphic to the weak closure of $\phi(I)$ in $W^*(A)$. \eprop \bpr Denote by $[\phi(I)]$ this weak closure; it is a von Neumann algebra.
 Let $\pi$ be a representation of $I$.
-It has a unique extension $\bar\pi$ to $A$ such that $\bar\pi(A)$ is contained in the von Neumann algebra generated by $\pi(I)$.
-Next, $\bar\pi$ has a unique normal extension to $W^*(A)$.
-Its restriction to $[\phi(I)]$ is a normal extension of $\pi$.
+It has a unique extension $\bar\pi$ to $A$, and $\bar\pi$ has a unique normal lifting to $W^*(A)$.
+Its restriction to $[\phi(I)]$ is a normal lifting of $\pi$, in the same sense that it is normal and equals to $\pi$ when composed with $\phi$.